midhuncnair/ps_py/README.rst

 Basic Usage
 ===========

-Below are some basic ussage for PSPY package.
+Below are some basic ussage for PS_PY package.

 example::